 Naken is a high-quality, hand-crafted organic and Biodynamic orange wine, vinified by female winemaker Angela Michlits and her husband Werner: “Organic wines represent the most authentic origin.
 Protecting the earth from the use of all chemicals should be a priority to hand down to future generations.
 It is a great challenge for us to continue the natural way of production in the cellar as well – winemaking and winegrowing has to be one unit!”

 Naken (the word for naked in Swedish, referring to Biokult’s “naked” production methods for the wine)

-0 bar pressure (no bubbles)-slight natural CO2 from fermentation
+<2.5 bars of pressure (bubbles)-slight natural CO2 from fermentation

 Biokult Naken Orange Wine Production

 Following historic traditions, the grapes are processed as they would be for red wine, fermented on the skins for 5-10 days.
 The result is a beautiful and delicate orange-rosé color with a higher concentration of tannins and structure along with a creamy body style.
 The wine’s tart acidity and bright citrus flavors combine for an energetic glass dripping with juicy grape goodness.
 The wine’s acidity works alongside lighter entrees, while its tannic structure stands up to bolder dishes.